Safety Requirements Updated April 21, 2022

 The Harris Center for the Arts and Folsom Lake College are committed to providing healthy and safe facilities for audiences, performers, volunteers, and staff.

-In the interest of providing the safest environment possible for all and to follow the California Department of Public Health requirements, the Harris Center will require the following:
+In the interest of providing the safest environment possible for all, the Harris Center will continue to require the following:

 Attendees will be required to:

 - Show proof of vaccination with one of the following: CDC Vaccination Card, photo of the vaccination card on a cell phone, or State of California digital COVID-19 vaccine record using the My Vaccine Record App.

 - To show proof of vaccination or negative COVID test result, patrons must also bring a photo ID matching the name on your vaccine record or negative test result.
 A photo ID will not be required for minors who are accompanied by an adult.
 Please arrive 30 minutes prior to your performance to allow the Harris Center ushers to check proof of vaccination and assist in seating you before curtain time.